cwaldbieser/txcas/docs/authentication.rst

   * :option:`transform`: A comma-separated list of 'upper', 'lower', 'strip_domain'.
 One or more transforms are applied to the extracted subject part..
+  * :option:`auth_when`: The authentication phase when this checker is active.
+    Valid options are 'cred_requestor' (default) and 'cred_acceptor'.

 If you have added additional plugins to your :file:`$TXCAS/twisted/plugins` folder, additional option values may be available.
 The plugin documentation